 Penang also makes a great choice for families looking for a bit of beach combined with some cool sightseeing musts.
 Kids will love being ferried around Georgetown in a trishaw, and scrambling around historical Fort Cornwallis.

-But if it is snowy adventure you are after then we have to mention Japan again: Head to Hokkaido (via Tokyo), where you will get tons of the powdery stuff for skiing and snowboarding adventures galore.
+But if it’s a snowy adventure that you’re after, then we have to mention Japan again: Head to Hokkaido (via Tokyo), where you will get tons of the powdery stuff for skiing and snowboarding adventures galore.
 (Travellers need to be part of a tour group in order to enter the country.)